 Reward-Based Training Alone IS Possible

 Reward-based training alone is possible.
 Positive reinforcement is better if a person has the skill and desire to master positive training techniques.
 See our post on How to Use Positive Reinforcement training.
-In almost all situations, positive reinforcement can work.
-The key is to learn a few non-punishment based techniques to stop bad behavior.
+The key to successful positive reinforcement training is to learn a few non-punishment based techniques to stop bad behavior.
 Then use reward-based training to train an alternative behavior.

 Non-punishment Training Techniques

-So, how do you stop bad behavior without resorting to punishments?
+So, how do you stop bad behavior without resorting to corrections?
 There are several excellent techniques that work.
 As has already been mentioned, negative punishment or taking something away from the puppy that he wants is a very good method for stopping bad behavior.
 Controlling your puppy and his environment is another way to stop bad behavior.
 Diverting your puppy’s attention is a third method.
 Waiting on unrewarded bad behaviors to fade on their own is a fourth.
 We discuss these techniques in more detail in our article entitled Stop Bad Behavior Positively.
-These methods are more effective and produce better results than punishments.
+These methods are more effective and produce better results than corrections.